pranavgoel29/functional-chaining/README.md

 npm start
 ```

-This will open the application in your browser, typically at [http://localhost:3000](http://localhost:3000).
+This will open the application in your browser.

 ### 4. Build the Project (Optional)